 - Step 1: Preparing the Substrate — The substrate is the material that the mycelium, which produces the mushrooms, feeds on.
 It can be made from a variety of substances but usually consists of vermiculite or sawdust, water, and brown rice flour.

-- Step 2: Inoculation — In this step, the spores from the spore syringe or spore print are applied to the substrate.
+- Step 2: Inoculation — Apply the spores from the spore syringe or spore print to the substrate.

 - Step 3: Incubation — An incubator is not absolutely necessary for this step.
-Any warm area of the house where the temperature is consistent will suffice.
+Any warm area of the house with a consistent temperature will suffice.
 However, an incubator expedites growth and increases yield.
-One can be built from materials around the house for about a $30 investment in materials or purchased starting at around $40.
+You can build one for about a $30 investment in materials or purchase one starting at around $40.

 - Step 4: Fruiting — This step involves creating the ideal environment — temperature, humidity, light, etc. — for the mycelium to produce mushrooms.

-- Step 5: Harvesting and Drying — A dehydrator can be used on the lowest setting, but it is best to allow them a few days to dry naturally.
+- Step 5: Harvesting and Drying — You can use a dehydrator on the lowest setting, but it is best to allow them to dry naturally for a few days.

-When growing magic mushrooms from scratch at home, it will take about four to eight weeks from preparation to harvest.
-The biggest advantage to growing them from scratch is you have complete control over the quality of the product.
-There’s a lot of information online about how to grow mushrooms from scratch.
-Not all of it can be trusted.
+The process can take four to eight weeks from preparation to harvest.
+The biggest advantage to growing them from scratch is you have complete control over the quality.
+There’s a lot of information online about how to grow mushrooms from scratch, but not all of it can be trusted.
 For your safety, make sure your instructions come from a reliable source.

 Next Stop: Decriminalization State-Wide

-Now that Detroit has joined the growing list of cities that has decriminalized entheogenic plants and fungi, Michigan State Senator Adam Hollier (D-Detroit) says he hopes the state legislature “will quickly adopt the legislation we have to decriminalize these natural psychedelics.”
+Now that Detroit has voted to decriminalize natural psychedelics, Michigan State Senator Adam Hollier (D-Detroit) says he hopes the state legislature “will quickly adopt the legislation we have to decriminalize these natural psychedelics.”

 In February, the Michigan Board of Canvassers approved a ballot initiative that asks Michigan voters to decriminalize entheogenic plants and fungi.
 The “Michigan Decriminalization of Psilocybin Mushrooms and Other Plants and Fungi Initiative” seeks to have Michigan open up its laws to allow for the use of naturally occurring psychedelics.